 “The supercomputer that you carry in your pocket (your phone) and the underlying APIs on apps enable you to access literally the entire world through your touchscreen.
 While neither the smartphone or APIs are new, the sheer pervasiveness and the power of these technologies combined with some of the development that has occurred in the payments ecosystem – that’s what is leading the new payment revolution.
 COVID-19 and the increased desire for contactless payments accelerated it further.”

 In fact, faster payment technologies are powering a digital shift in business-to-business (B2B) and business-to-consumer (B2C) payments.

 “Companies want to make payments more efficiently, and they want more control over those payments,” says Adam Kruis, senior vice president and manager, working capital consulting with Global Treasury Management at U.S. Bank.
 “And on the receiving side, companies want to be able to receive payments quicker, and accurately apply them as close to real-time as possible.”

 While traditional payments are still widely used, faster payment platforms offer the additional benefits that Kruis describes.
-Automated Clearing House (ACH) and wire transfers are excellent for making automated electronic payments, but they can take additional effort to implement.
+ACH and wire transfers are excellent for making automated electronic payments, but they can take additional effort to implement.
 Meanwhile, checks restrict efficiency gains for both the sender and receiver.
 And checks can be difficult to sufficiently control.

-ACH deposits are also subject to a 1-3 business day turnaround, which might not work in time for critical situations.
+Traditional ACH deposits are also subject to a one to three business day turnaround, which might not work in time for critical situations.